equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 5. Functions in Python
 6. Object-oriented aspects: classes and inheritance
 7. Common scientific libraries for Python
-8. If time permits: Advanced topics such as exceptions

 # 1. Basic command line usage